 Why a Virtual Evaluation?

-- Expert assessment of your unique home workspace.
+• Expert assessment of your unique home workspace and task requirements

-- Customized recommendations to reduce pain and increase comfort.
+• Customized recommendations to reduce injury risk and increase long-term well-being and comfort

 Quick Work from Home Ergonomic Tips (Temporary Fixes)